Krawabbel/go-8080/README.md

 ```
 to see test output.
 (Warning: 8080EXM.COM takes quite long to finish and tells me I still have a bug somewhere.)

-* It can be used to emulate the Space Invaders Arcade Cabinet.
+* It can be used to emulate the Space Invaders Arcade Cabinet, see [my implementation](https://github.com/Krawabbel/go-invaders/)

 ## Resources